 Early computer game history often gets overlooked.

-I’m just as guilty as anyone.
+I’m just as guilty as anyone of overlooking computer game history.
 So for this series, I made a conscious effort to broaden my investigation.
 I was going to get to the bottom of the first computer game box art, even if it predated game boxes.

-Have you ever redeemed a code off a physical card?
-Typing in a string of random letters and numbers might seem like a pain, but imagine if instead you had to type in multiple pages of code before you could run your game.
+Have you ever had to redeem a game by typing in a random string of numbers and letters?
+While that can be a pain, imagine if instead you had to type in multiple pages of code before you could run your game.

 That’s exactly what computer gamers did in the ‘70s and early ‘80s.
 Before discs or disks or cartridges or cassettes there were games on paper.
 A number of computer magazines included free games in the form of typable program listings, essentially the low-tech equivalent of including a demo disc or sampler.